18F/unit-testing-node/_pages/components/middleware.md

 ```

 Note that we're now checking `logger.error.args`, not `logger.info.args`.
-Also, since we're validating result that contain `Error` objects, we have to
+Also, since we're validating a result that contains an `Error` object, we have
-be more deliberate with the `context.response.reply` and `logger.error`
+to be more deliberate with the `context.response.reply` assertion.
+This is
-assertions.
-This is because no two `Error` objects are equal to one another,
+because no two `Error` objects are equal to one another, so we can't create a
-so we can't create a `new Error` as an assertion argument.
-We have to check
+`new Error` as an assertion argument.
+We have to check the `message` field of
-the `message` field of each Error explicitly.
-For both stubs, `args[0]` is the
+each Error explicitly.
+For both stubs, `args[0]` is the argument list for the
-argument list for the first call to the stub.
+first call to the stub.

 Now let's run the test to see what shakes out: